 - Women are not allowed to touch monks

 - Tampons can be incredibly hard to find (bring your own!)

-- Many products like lotions and deodorant have whitening agents in them- so double check those labels!
+- Many skincare or beauty products like lotions and deodorant have whitening agents in them- so double check those labels!

 Plus Size Travel in Thailand

 Thailand offers a variety of accommodation options, many of which can be of great value.
 Hostels tend to be the most budget friendly option.
-A bed in a dorm can be found for as little $6CDN/night but can also go up to nearly $20CDN/night for boutique hostels in trendier/busier locations.
-Hostels are the best places to find fellow backpackers and solo travellers, making it easy to meet people and make friends.
+I was able to find a bed in a hostel dorm for as little $6CDN/night.
+However, they can also go up to nearly $20CDN/night for boutique hostels in trendier/busier locations.
+Without a doubt, hostels are the best places to find fellow backpackers and solo travellers, making it easy for solo travellers in Thailand to meet people and make friends.

+Of course, as great as cheap beds and new friends are, sometimes you need your own space.
 Solo travellers in Thailand will also love to learn that there are plenty of guest houses offering affordable rooms as well.
 Or, if you are on the islands, consider one of the simple private beach bungalows.
-I paid $20/night for the private cabin above which was by the beach.
+I paid $20/night for the private cabin pictured above which was right by the beach.
 Yes, by Thai standards this is pricey however, it’s a great option when you need a little space to yourself.

 Of course there are plenty of classy and beautiful hotels and resorts as well for those wanting to splurge.
 Some of these options are relatively cheap by North American and European standards and it may be worth booking a night or two to get a break.
 However, not everything is a deal and there are some pretty swanky and costly options as well so make sure to do your research.

 Tip: I always use booking.com to book my accommodation.
 They often have great rates and as a frequent booker I get regular upgrades and deals.
 Plus, most accommodation listed here has a very generous cancellation policy.